harvard-edtech/edtech-guide/react-2022.md

 1. Create a git repo and clone it
 1. Initialize the project: `npm init`
 1. Add a `.gitignore`
-1. Add eslint rules in each sub-project separately (client and server, for example): `npm init dce-eslint`
+1. Add eslint rules in each sub-project separately (client and server, for example): `npm init dce-eslint`, remove react lines in `/server/.eslintrc.js`
 1. Add `private: true` flag in `package.json`

 Set up the server: